intel-staging/pKVM-IA/Documentation/virt/kvm/x86/pkvm-intel.rst

 contains the range of the reserved memory and hypervisor's code/data sections.
 The reserved memory is divided into several parts through early_alloc mechanism:
 #1 pkvm_hyp data structures; #2 vmemmap metadata of buddy allocator; #3
-hypervisor MMU pages; #4 host EPT pages (Note: part#1 is already allocated before deprivilege, and the reset parts should not overlap with part#1).
+hypervisor MMU pages; #4 host EPT pages; #5 shadow EPT pages (Note: part#1 is already allocated before deprivilege, and the reset parts should not overlap with part#1).
 Then hypervisor will set up the MMU/EPT with the divided memory pages.

 To enable the buddy allocator for a more flexible memory management, the vmemmap metadata should be mapped in hypervisor's MMU first.
 So creating hypervisor's